MicrosoftDocs/iis-docs/iis/get-started/getting-started-with-iis/getting-started-with-the-iis-manager-in-iis-7-and-iis-8.md

 ---
-title: "Getting Started with the IIS Manager in IIS | Microsoft Docs"
+title: "Getting Started with the IIS Manager in IIS"
 author: tobint
-description: "This IIS Manager overview explains why IIS 7 and later have a new user interface from previous versions of IIS, and then goes on to describe the look and fee..." ms.author: iiscontent
+description: "This IIS Manager overview explains why IIS 7 and later have a new user interface from previous versions of IIS, and then goes on to describe the look and fee..." ms.date: 11/16/2007 ms.assetid: 907f1ac8-e23e-4352-9683-a1a19af327f5 msc.legacyurl: /learn/get-started/getting-started-with-iis/getting-started-with-the-iis-manager-in-iis-7-and-iis-8 msc.type: authoredcontent
-manager: soshir
-ms.date: 11/16/2007
-ms.topic: article
-ms.assetid: 907f1ac8-e23e-4352-9683-a1a19af327f5
-ms.technology: iis
-ms.prod: iis
-msc.legacyurl: /learn/get-started/getting-started-with-iis/getting-started-with-the-iis-manager-in-iis-7-and-iis-8
-msc.type: authoredcontent
 ---